bryanwhiting/blog/book-review/dune.md

 Storytelling
 - How he explains their thoughts after subtle observations.
 He explains things through humanity, not through narration alone.
 This makes those points more salient.
 It's as if the dialogue is the content and the narration are the footnotes and context.

+- Stilgar becoming a worshipper.
+- Having lived billions upon billions of lives.
+Known cruelty.
+- Trying to prevent the jihad, does he inevitably create it?
+-